 But what probably has struck me the most is that it shows us that practicality and simple living do not by any means foreclose a rich life of the mind at all.
 The women and men in this book may grow their own food and live isolated, but they have reached a level of freedom and of freedom of the mind that many of us can not even comprehend or think possible in our modern world.
 Furthermore, they are all artists, teachers, writers, philosophers; intelligent, cultured, well-read people and who have, above all, reached an extraordinary level of understanding with the inner self.
 These are also people who have all travelled extensively and even lived abroad in their youth, and who could have lived a well-off life (by the standards of modern society) if they wanted to.
 But they have chosen to live this way from one point on.
 Because this is what makes them happy.

-I would like to leave you with a few more of my favourite quotes from the book (there so many), but, before that, I would like to take the liberty of forwarding Andy’s advice to his readers to take their time with reading this book (which took the author fifteen years to write).
+I would like to leave you with a few more of my favourite quotes from the book (there are so many), but, before that, I would like to take the liberty of forwarding Andy’s advice to his readers to take their time with reading this book (which took the author fifteen years to write).
 Consider this the first step towards a slower, more enjoyable, more meaningful way of living.
 As someone who admittedly often rushes to finish a book, and usually at night, eager to cram into the day one more meaningful thing (I do love books), but which usually feels more like a duty than something that relaxes me, brings me joy and lets my imagination run free, I can tell you it’s enlivening to read it slowly (it’s taken me a month to read it, carefully choosing the time of day or week to delve into its pages), to let it all sink in, to enjoy a good read and its many good lessons in finding your own path to living well.

 “I’d like to get my life back to just the simple things: